 - TheGoodocs: Free weekly budget templates compatible with Google Docs and Excel.

-- Vertex42: Excel budget planners for detailed expense tracking.
+- Vertex42: Excel budget planners and weekly budget templates in Excel for detailed expense tracking.

 - WeeklyBudgeting.com: Tools to calculate safe spending and monitor weekly expenses.

 For those who want to track spending on the go, budgeting apps offer convenience and real-time updates.
+You can explore our detailed roundup of the best budgeting apps 2025 to find tools that fit your needs.
 Many apps also send reminders and help adjust your budget as your financial situation changes.

 *Note: Prices are subject to change.
 Please visit the official website for the latest information.